CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/SAP-on-the-Microsoft-Cloud/Overview-new.md

-# Microsoft Immersion  Workshop: SAP on the Microsoft Cloud
+# SAP on the Microsoft Cloud

 **SAP on the Microsoft Cloud** solution helps you optimize your Enterprise Resource Planning (ERP) in the cloud using the security features, reliability, and scalable SAP-certified infrastructure of Azure.